Homepage » Garage Removal

 If you have an old garage that needs removing before your new, high quality concrete garage is delivered, we can help.
 It doesn't matter whether it is corrugated steel, concrete or an asbestos garage, we offer over thirty years of experience in getting the job done well.
 If you are not fully trained then dismantling a garage can prove dangerous.
 Concrete and bricks are heavy materials and if not handled properly can cause you serious injury.
 Equally, garage doors and garage roofs need to be removed correctly as they can easily fall and crush someone without experience.

-The Garden Building Centre can provide you with a complete garage removal service; from the dismantling of your current garage and its concrete base, through to the correct disposal of it at a registered waste disposal site.
+The Garden Building Centre asbestos garage removal service; from the dismantling of your current garage and its concrete base, through to the correct disposal of it at a registered waste disposal site.
 We are able to dismantle brick and stone single, double or battery garages.
 In fact we can offer total site clearance of all types of garages, sheds, structures and outbuildings and you don't have to buy a new garage from us in order to obtain a competitive quotation!

 Not just the removal of asbestos garages!